 Second Degree BSN Undergraduate Program

-Current tuition information may be received by visiting www.ttuhsc.edu/son/prospective/fees.aspx or call Student Business Services at 806-743-7867 for detailed fee information, including out-of-state tuition.
-The estimated cost of the program can be found by going to our school catalog under financial information.
+Current tuition information can be found here or by contacting Student Business Services from 8:30 a.m. to 4 p.m.
+CST at (806) 743-7867 for detailed fee information, including out-of-state tuition.
+The estimated cost of the program can be found in our school catalog under "Financial Information".
 Additional course fees will apply.

 Applicants interested in applying for financial aid (student loans, grants, scholarships) upon admittance to the School of Nursing must complete a Free Application for Federal Student aid (FAFSA) at http://www.fafsa.ed.gov.
 The School of Nursing requires a FAFSA on file to be eligible for scholarships offered by the school.

 Financial aid (student loans, grants, scholarships) are available upon admittance to the School of Nursing.
-Additional information may be found at the Financial Aid Office website at www.ttuhsc.edu/financialaid/.
+Additional information may be found at the Financial Aid Office website.